It can seem like a daunting task.

+Pregnant chinchillas are also a consideration to keep in mind.
 Especially if you are considering breeding or looking forward to some baby chinchillas in the future.

-Pregnant chinchillas, for the most part, don’t need much special care but if you have paired chinchillas, you need to isolate the pregnant mother chin.
+Pregnant chinchillas, for the most part, don’t need much special care.
+But if you have paired chinchillas, you need to isolate the pregnant mother chin.

 Male chinchillas may not recognize that the female is carrying babies and still attempt some freaky business.

-Newborn or Baby Chinchillas
+Newborn Or Baby Chinchillas

-However, I can tell you that newborn chinchillas are just as energetic, happy, and fun to be around.
+Caring for newborn chinchillas is a bit more involved then we will touch on this post.
+However, I can tell you that newborn chinchillas are just as energetic, happy, and fun to be around as adults

-It’s also smart to use a wooden box or separate spaces for each baby chinchilla within the cage with the mother due to their small feet that can get caught on cage bars or even cage items.
+It’s also smart to use a wooden box or separate spaces for each baby chinchilla within the cage with the mother, due to their small feet that can get caught on cage bars or even cage items.

-However, if you are dealing with orphaned chinchillas you may have to supplement their nutrition with something such as warm kitten milk.
+However, if you are dealing with orphaned chinchillas, you may have to supplement their nutrition with something such as warm kitten milk.

-Also, ensure you are tracking your newborn chins’ weight on a scale to ensure they are growing at the appropriate pace.
+Also, ensure you are tracking your newborn chins’ weight on a scale, to ensure they are growing at the appropriate pace.

 Again, if the mom is present you can use the mother for nutrition for a longer period and that’s the healthiest approach to take to ensure your baby chinchillas grow up healthy and strong.